Cedar Fair

+Cedar Fair Entertainment Company, or simply Cedar Fair, was an American company headquartered at its flagship Cedar Point amusement park in Sandusky, Ohio, United States.
+The company was a publicly traded master limited partnership that originally formed in 1983 following Cedar Point's acquisition of Valleyfair, in which the name of both parks were combined to form the name Cedar Fair.
+By 2006, the company's portfolio had grown to eleven amusement parks, eleven outdoor water parks, and one indoor water park in the US and Canada.
+The acquisition of Schlitterbahn added two more outdoor water parks in 2019.

+Cedar Fair and longtime rival Six Flags merged on July 1, 2024, forming a new company and retaining the Six Flags name.
+Announced in November 2023 as a merger of equals, former Cedar Fair leadership remained in control of the new company, along with two former Six Flags executives.
+The company's headquarters will reside in Charlotte, North Carolina, a site once occupied by Paramount Parks before its acquisition by Cedar Fair in 2006, while the company will continue to use its Sandusky office location for financial and administrative operations.

 History

-Cedar Point amusement park began as a bathing beach resort in the 1870s, and its growing popularity as a recreational destination led to the formation of Cedar Point Pleasure Resort Company in 1887.
+Cedar Point Amusement Park began as a bathing beach resort in the 1870s, and its growing popularity as a recreational destination led to the formation of Cedar Point Pleasure Resort Company in 1887.
 The company was founded with the purpose of expanding the resort commercially.
 An economic depression in the 1890s threatened the resort's future, however.
 A newly formed business, Cedar Point Pleasure Resort Company of Indiana led by George Arthur Boeckling, purchased Cedar Point for $256,000 in 1897.
 It was later reorganized as the G.A.
 Boeckling Company.

 The resort thrived under Boeckling's leadership, which lasted through 1931.
 G.A.
 Boeckling Company continued to control operations at the amusement park for much of the 20th century.
 A proposal in 1974 to build an amusement park in Cambridge Township, Michigan, was contemplated and later abandoned the following year.
 Then in 1978, Cedar Point acquired Valleyfair amusement park.
 Parent company Cedar Fair Limited Partnership, commonly known as Cedar Fair, was formed in 1983.
 Its name was derived from both parks – "Cedar" representing Cedar Point and "Fair" representing Valleyfair.
 The company went public on April 29, 1987.
 Under Cedar Fair's leadership, Cedar Point grew to become one of the largest amusement parks in the world, and the company increased its portfolio by acquiring other amusement properties throughout the United States.